 He is a well-known technology consultant on methods for the construction of real-time and embedded systems, a signatory to the Agile Manifesto, and adjunct professor at the Australian National University in Canberra, ACT, Australia.
 Stephen is the author of Structured Development for Real-Time Systems, Object Lifecycles, Executable UML, and MDA Distilled.

 Until recently, he was Chief Scientist of the Embedded Software Division at Mentor Graphics, and founder and past president of Project Technology, Inc., before its acquisition.
 He participated in multiple UML and modeling-related activities at the Object Management Group (OMG), and was a member of the OMG Architecture Board, which is the final technical gateway for all OMG standards.
 Stephen was the Chairman of the Advisory Board to IEEE Software for ten years and a two-time Guest Editor of the magazine, most recently for an issue on Model-Driven Development.
-Click on the link to see Stephen talk about the Industrial Internet Consortium.

 As the Vice President of Marketing & Corporate Communications, Maureen oversees internal and external communications, brand management, demand generation, and marketing promotions across all of the OMG communities.
 She is responsible for managing all communications plan activities and building external relationships with the organization's constituencies.
 She sets and guides the strategy for all communications, messaging, website, and collateral.
 Maureen holds a B.S. in marketing with a minor in business communication from Bentley University, where she was also an assistant adjunct professor for five years.

 Contact information: Maureen can be contacted at the OMG's main office number at +1-781-444-0404 Ext.
 128 or by email at [email protected].